poppyjones/sikker/week1.md

 **Ideally**: Preventing an attack from succeeding **Otherwise**: Detect failure and recover.

 Some counter measures may introduce new vulnerabilies.
-And there will probably still be vulnerabilies after one/some ountermeasure have been taken care of.
-This puts the assets at **risk**.
+And there will probably still be vulnerabilies after one/some countermeasure have been taken care of.
+Vulnerabilities put the assets at **risk**.

 ## Security assumptions